 Last note on this.
 You will be re-signing the loan application at settlement.
 Of course, the credit card balances will have shifted and the bank account balance changed.
 If everything is within normal parameters, that is fine.
 But a change in employment is not normal.
 Signing an application that misrepresents your employment situation is called loan fraud.

-This won’t blow up the deal but if not done right, will cause massive headaches.
+Moving large sums of money: Won’t blow up the deal but if not done right, will cause massive headaches.

 Do not deposit or withdraw any unusual amounts of money from your bank account while under contract.
 The underwriter will review 2 months of bank statements and may ask for an update prior to settlement.
 If there is unusual activity in your account, you will need to provide an explanation and/or a paper trail.
 This may not blow up the deal but it sure will create headaches for you.